TheOptimisticDev/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Authors

-This project was completed by [Mfumu Mabunda], student at ALX School.
+This project was completed by Mfumu Mabunda, student at ALX School.